top of page

 By testing breeding dogs and making results publicly available, breeders demonstrate transparency and accountability while making informed decisions that prioritize long-term health, soundness, and quality of life.
 Adhering to OFA standards not only protects future generations of dogs but also gives puppy buyers confidence that their breeder is committed to ethical practices and the overall improvement of the breed.

 There's no reason for a breeder to withhold results prior to paying or obtaining a puppy.
+By providing documentation, it confirms claims and helps to distinguishes responsible breeders from unethical ones.
 A list of health screenings that all Stafford breeders should perform can be found here.

 IMG_2226-Edit copy.jpg